-In this article, we’ll be discussing two common mistakes that you want to avoid when refinancing your mortgage.
+In this blog, we’ll be discussing two common mistakes that you want to avoid when refinancing your mortgage.

 The 30-year mortgage rate currently stands at 3.04% which is an all-time low.
 This is the lowest it’s been since 1971, when Freddie Mac started recording the 30-year mortgage rates.
 To give you an idea of how low that is, consider that back in the 1990s, you would have been lucky to get a 7.00% interest rate.

 Exhibit 2: Average Fixed Rate Mortgage

 As a result, there’s naturally a lot of interest in refinancing right now.
 Here at District Capital, we’ve helped several clients through the refinancing process, whether it be helping them decide whether or not it makes sense to refinance, or how best to do it.
 Thus today, I wanted to share some of my thoughts around the most common mistakes that people make when refinancing their mortgage.

 Back in March of 2020, you might have heard that the old mortgage market was seizing up.
 What this essentially means is that in March, when investors were selling securities left and right, they were also selling mortgage-backed securities (“MBS”), leading to an oversupply of these securities and rapid declines in their value.

 By way of context, when a mortgage lender gives you a mortgage, they’ll loan you the money and then typically, they’ll package that loan and sell it to an investor like a private investor, a hedge fund, Freddie Mac, Fannie Mae, etc. However in March, nobody wanted to buy these mortgage-backed securities anymore, so there was a glut of MBS in the market.
 However, the Federal Reserve Bank stepped in and they started buying billions of MBS, and this has helped stabilize the system.

 Pitfall #1: Don’t Restart The Clock (To A Full 30 Years)